dropwizard/dropwizard/docs/source/manual/core.rst

-If ``RiakClientManager#start()`` throws an exception--e.g., an error connecting to the server--your service will not start and a full exception will be logged.
-If ``RiakClientManager#stop()`` throws an exception, the exception will be logged but your service will still be able to shut down.
+If ``RiakClientManager#start()`` throws an exception--e.g., an error connecting to the server--your application will not start and a full exception will be logged.
+If ``RiakClientManager#stop()`` throws an exception, the exception will be logged but your application will still be able to shut down.

 It should be noted that ``Environment`` has built-in factory methods for ``ExecutorService`` and ``ScheduledExecutorService`` instances which are managed.
 See ``Environment#managedExecutorService``